 Apple Watch Observations and 5 Predictions for the Apple Watch [http://www.iamcharliegraham.com/wp-content/uploads/2015/10/watch3.jpeg] [http://www.iamcharliegraham.com/wp-content/uploads/2015/10/watch2.jpeg] [http://www.iamcharliegraham.com/wp-content/uploads/2015/10/watch3.jpeg]I’ve now owned an Apple Watch for around 4 months.
 I bought it because a) I wanted to live

 Product Management Creating vs. Disrupting The word “disrupt” is everywhere these days.
-In Silicon Valley today you can’t spend more than 5 minutes in a coffee shop without hearing someone describe how their company is going to “disrupt industry .”
-Entrepreneurs and business school students are repeatedly taught case studies of companies who ended up
+In Silicon Valley today you can’t spend more than 5 minutes in a coffee shop without hearing someone describe how their company is going to “disrupt industry <fill in the blank>.”
+Entrepreneurs and business school students are repeatedly taught case

 Keeping It Simple Do You Believe in Magic? [http://www.iamcharliegraham.com/wp-content/uploads/2015/03/sparkles.jpg] [http://www.iamcharliegraham.com/wp-content/uploads/2015/03/sparkles.jpeg] I have been helping a few startups try to reach product-market-fit and have encountered a common theme: everyone is too tactical.
 Discussions quickly digress into incremental benefits and features.
 Attend